reactplay/react-play/README.md

   <img src="src/images/og-image.png" alt="name"/>
 </p>

 `react-play` is an `open-source` web app that helps you learn ReactJS faster with a hands-on practice model.
-It is a collection of `ReactJS projects` that you can use to learn ReactJS.
+It is a collection of `ReactJS projects` that you can use to learn ReactJS

 Is that all?
 Nope.
 You can also create your projects and share them with the world.
 The best part is that the ReactJS experts will `review` your project code before it gets part of the `ReactPlay` app.
 Isn't that a pure WIN-WIN?